FractalFir/wrapped_mono/README.md

 # Supported platforms
  `wrapped_mono` works well with Linux, but windows support is not finished(some files have to be manually copied).
 # Unstable Compiler Features
 `wrapped_mono` uses a couple of unstable compiler features to provide best user experience.
-Many key safet improvements(Managed Method types with generic arguments, diffrent types for diffrently sized arrays) require nightly compiler.
-Usage of those features should not introduce any bugs, because those features are used only where necesary, and in as simple form as possible.
+Many key safety improvements(Managed Method types with generic arguments, different types for differently sized arrays) require nightly compiler.
+Usage of those features should not introduce any bugs, because those features are used only where necessary, and in as simple form as possible.
 ## Windows Issues
   Outside the crate, in the directory containing it a directory named `lib` must be created(for example, in case of a crate called `my_crate` `lib` should be in the same directory `my_crate` is in).
 This folder is the default location of 'mscorlib.dll'.
 To change this location, call `runtime::set_dirs` before `jit::init`.
 This folder must contain a copy of file `mscorlib.dll` from `C:\Program Files\Mono\lib\mono\{MONO_RUNTIME_VERSION}\mscorlib.dll`.
 Root folder of a crate using `wrapped_mono` must contain copy of file `mono-2.0-sgen.dll` from `C:\Program Files\Mono\bin\mono-2.0-sgen.dll`.
 ## MacOS Support
-  `wrapped_mono` likely works on MacOS with Linux compilation flags, but since I have no access to a Mac computer, it was not tested yet. (because of that, compilation will stop with "your OS is not supported" message, change `build.rs` to enable compiling on MacOS).
+  `wrapped_mono` likely works on Mac OS with Linux compilation flags, but since I have no access to a Mac computer, it was not tested yet. (because of that, compilation will stop with "your OS is not supported" message, change `build.rs` to enable compiling on Mac OS).
 ## Cross-Compilation
   Cross compiling `warpped_mono` is not supported yet(flags set by `build.rs` assume target system is also the host system), but support for it can be added by setting proper flags.
 ## Any other platform